 These rings have a center stone flanked by two arches of metal that come up the shank.
 They are stable, have your stone lay flusher to your ring base, and have all the drama of a high setting.
 These types of rings have what looks almost like a basket underneath the arched metal, which is fertile ground for extra diamonds, decorative elements inside the structure, and even switching up the metal inside for a fun change of color.

 A great example of this is Clean Origin’s London Cathedral Solitaire Ring.
-The basket underneath features romantic trellis details, and the diamond sits high but well protected within the ring.
+The basket underneath features romantic trellis details, and the diamond sits high but is well protected within the ring.
 If you want something with less detail work in the basket, there are definitely cathedral rings that appeal to the minimalist in us all.

 Beautiful Minimalist Style